ryanvanmass/ryanvanmass.github.io/_drafts/Hyper-v.md

 ## Final Thoughts

-Honestly while I wouldnt suggest replacing products such as VMware Workstation Pro with Hyper-V if you have nothing better It will get the job done in a pinch.
+While I wouldnt suggest replacing products such as VMware Workstation Pro or ESXI with Hyper-V if you have nothing better It will get the job done in a pinch.
 Additionally Microsoft has been adding additional functioanlity to the Hyper-V hypervisor such as the Windows 11 sandbox and WSL2/WSL2G which can allow system admins to get additional functionality.